jfcherng-sublime/ST-AutoSetSyntax/README.md

     - key: The partial path of a syntax file.
 Of course, you can use a full path like `Packages/PHP/PHP.sublime-syntax`.
     - value: Regular expressions to match the first line.
 - working_scope
     - The scope that this plugin should work (regular expression).
+Leave it blank to match any scope.

 How It Works